The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Community-healthcare network example

 Consider the case where $\kappa_{CH} \neq \kappa_{CC}$.
 We can then eliminate $[\SS]_H$ by expressing it as a function of $S$ and $[SS]_C$:

 where

-In the case of independent layers ($\kappa_{CH}=1$) neither of which has a Poisson degree distribution (i.e. $\kappa_{CC} \neq 1$ and $\kappa_{HH} \neq 1$), we are able to find two additional invariants, equations \eqref{inv2} and \eqref{inv3} below.
+In the case of independent degrees in different layers ($\kappa_{CH}=1$) neither of which has a Poisson degree distribution (i.e. $\kappa_{CC} \neq 1$ and $\kappa_{HH} \neq 1$), we are able to find two additional invariants, equations \eqref{inv2} and \eqref{inv3} below.
 The reduced system, of dimension four, is given by

 where $[\SS]_H$ is given by \eqref{inv1} and